 You are edging towards your 4th decade of life and although you managed to drop those stubborn pregnancy gains, somehow you are not liking what’s staring back at you in the mirror.
 It may not be a double chin, saggy skin, deep frown lines and crow’s feet that you have, but if you feel like you have aged, chances are it’s due to your uneven skin tone.
 Blotchy skin doesn’t reflect light as well, making one’s complexion dull and lackluster.
 A fairly large number of women are affected by pigmentation problems, sometimes triggered by hormonal fluctuations like pregnancy or birth control pills.
-In a bid to get my skin flawless for spring, RSB talks to aesthetics physician, Dr. Toby Hui, senior aesthetics physician from the SW1 Clinic on how best to get our skin from patchy to perfect!
+In a bid to get my skin flawless for spring, RSB talks to aesthetics physician, Dr. Chua Han Boon, senior aesthetics physician from the SW1 Clinic on how best to get our skin from patchy to perfect!

 RSB: Hi Dr. Toby!
 To begin with, can you explain a little more to us about skin pigmentation?

-Dr. Toby: Hi Gabrielle!
+Dr. Chua: Hi!
 I’m glad to be given the chance to dwell on this topic because treating skin pigmentation is an aspect of my job that interests me most.
 In a nutshell, pigmentation is a condition that causes the skin to appear lighter or darker than normal.
 Our skin contains pigment or melanin producing cells known as melanocytes, and they are responsible for imparting the natural color to our skin, hair and eyes.
 Hyperpigmentation occurs when excess melanin is deposited in the skin, leading to patches of skin becoming darker in color than the normal surrounding skin.
 Similarly, hypopigmentation occurs when patches of skin become lighter or whiter in color than the surrounding skin.

 Read More: 5 Ways Stress Messes with Your Appearance